Your first gap analysis

 The fastest way to feel what the gateway does is to run one gap analysis start to finish.
 It's the right first pick because it works for every customer — privacy, security engineering, GRC, in-house counsel — and produces a coverage matrix you can hand to a CEO without translation.

-There are two ways to run one, and your tier decides which.
-Premium drives it by hand: your agent pulls each control's text, case law, and agency guidance through the search tools and you assess control by control.
-Team and Company run the structured gap_analysis workflow, which threads the same lookups through staged quality gates.
-This page walks both.
+There are two ways to run one.
+By hand, your agent pulls each control's text, case law, and agency guidance through the search tools and you assess control by control.
+The structured gap_analysis workflow threads the same lookups through staged quality gates instead, and it runs on every tier that has a run left: Free and Solo on a system you describe against NIS2, DORA, CRA or the EU AI Act, Premium across the full interview-grounded catalog, Team and Company against your own uploaded documents.
+This page walks both; the product overview of the framework variants is on the gap-analysis family page.
 Open Claude Desktop (or any MCP client you have connected to the gateway), keep this page on a second screen, and follow along.

 What you'll have at the end

 A coverage matrix listing every control in your chosen framework with a compliance level (not_implemented, partial, largely_compliant, fully_compliant), an evidence tier (authoritative, documentary, supplemental), and a gap list with the regulatory citation behind each finding.
-On the workflow path the report exports as JSON or rendered Markdown; on the search-driven path your agent assembles the same matrix in the conversation and renders it on request.
+On the workflow path the report comes back as JSON, with a rendered version on Team and Company (and a watermarked one on the Free and Solo teaser runs); on the by-hand path your agent assembles the same matrix in the conversation and renders it on request.

 How long this takes

 Both paths share the same per-control loop, so timings match.
-On the workflow path the scoping, document-collection, and findings-review stages together take roughly 30 to 60 minutes.
+On the workflow path the scoping, document-collection, findings-review, and adversarial-review stages together take roughly 40 to 70 minutes.
 The middle stage — control assessment — runs one prompt per control in your framework, so the total time scales with the framework's size.

 This tutorial uses the NIS2 Article 21 essential-entity controls — about ten controls covering risk management, incident handling, supply chain, business continuity, and reporting.
 End to end, expect about 90 minutes for the worked example.
 A full GDPR pass against Articles 5, 6, 25, 28, 32, and 35 runs three to five hours; that's normal for the framework, not a fit for a tutorial.